refgenie/refgenie/docs/demo_videos.md

 ## With config - local mode

 If used *with* genome configuration file, the data persists from session to session.
-That's the most common scenario, you can `build`, `pull` and `seek` for assets managed locally.
+That's the most common scenario, you can `build`, `pull` and `seek` assets managed locally.

 **!!!
 Record a new asciicast and insert here**